gSchool/angular-11-curriculum/05-project-4/09-kubernetes.md

 ### Core subjects and competencies :
-T-Mobile's Conducktor platform
-Microservices fundamentals
-Kuberenets fundamentals
+* Kuberenets fundamentals
-Setting up a Kubernetes cluster locally and populating it with Microservices
+* Setting up a Kubernetes cluster locally and populating it with Microservices
+* Creating local Kubernetes deployments